Visa-free destinations for Caribbean passport holders

 Can you visit the US with a Caribbean passport?

 Citizens of Antigua and Barbuda, Grenada, Dominica, St Kitts and Nevis, and St Lucia need a visa to enter the USA.
-They can obtain a multi-entry 10-year visitor visa for tourism and business.
+They can obtain a multi-entry 10-year visitor visa for tourism and business purposes.
 Rejection rates for Caribbean citizens are relatively low.

 Schedule a meeting